 Bologna Cake

 This bologna cake is anything but sweet.
-It's a savory cake made up of layers of sliced bologna and a delightful, savory cream cheese frosting.
-Serve with crackers or a fork!
+It's a keto meat cake made up of layers of sliced bologna and a garlic herb cream cheese frosting.
+I love serving it with crackers or just a fork!

 Is it a dessert or an appetizer?
-Bologna cake is a fun twist to a traditional sweet cake.
-It’s filled with layers of bologna and a garlic herb cheese filling.
-This meat cake makes the perfect birthday cake for a carnivore or serve it with your favorite low carb crackers at a party.
+This fun twist on a traditional sweet cake is filled with layers of bologna and a garlic herb cheese filling.
+This low-carb appetizer makes the perfect birthday cake for a carnivore, or serve it with your favorite keto crackers at a party.

-This appetizer is ideal when you only have a tub of lunch meat in your fridge, some cream cheese and a few pantry ingredients.
-Make a tower of alternating layers of bologna and cream cheese “frosting” and you’ll have your guests doing a double take when you bring this to your next gathering or potluck!
+I love that this appetizer comes together fast when you only have a tub of lunch meat in your fridge, some cream cheese and a few pantry ingredients.
+Stack alternating layers of bologna and cream cheese “frosting” and your guests will do a double take when you bring it to your next gathering or potluck!

 What is bologna cake?

-Bologna cake is a savory dish that is popular in the United States, particularly in the South.
-It is made by layering sliced bologna or other deli meats with cheese and other ingredients, much like a traditional layer cake.
-The layers are then assembled and decorated with a creamy spread, such as mayonnaise or cream cheese, and garnished with various toppings, such as olives, pickles, or fresh herbs.
-This unusual cake is often served at potlucks or parties and can be a fun and creative way to serve deli meats in a new and interesting way.
+This savory dish is popular in the United States, particularly in the South.
+You layer sliced bologna or other deli meats with cheese and other ingredients, much like a traditional layer cake.
+Then you decorate with a creamy spread like mayonnaise or cream cheese and garnish with toppings like olives, or fresh herbs.
+It’s perfect for potlucks or parties and is a fun, creative way to serve deli meats.

 Key ingredients

-A base recipe for baloney cake is just sliced deli meat and a creamy spread.
+A base recipe for bologna cake is just sliced deli meat and a creamy spread.
 Other flavors and garnishes can be added.

-- Bologna – Sliced bologna is typically used but you can make a ham or even salami cake using other types of sliced lunch meat.
+- Bologna – Sliced bologna is the classic choice, but you can make a ham or even salami cake using other types of sliced lunch meat.

 - Creamy Spread – Typically cream cheese is used, but a combination of cream cheese, mayonnaise or sour cream can be used.